 There are several gateways to the Pantanal, but if you want to see jaguars, you’ll need to head to Cuiaba and start your journey to Porto Jofre from there.
 This is where the boats to the Encontro das Águas State Park leave from.

-There are a few car rentals available at the airport of Cuiaba, so you can get going right away if you don’t want to spend any time in Cuiaba itself.
-If you do, I highly recommend this AirBnB.
+There are a few car rentals↗ available at the airport of Cuiaba, so you can head to the Pantanal straight away if you don’t want to spend any time in Cuiaba itself.
+If you do, I highly recommend this AirBnB↗.
 The family is just lovely and so welcoming, you’ll feel right at home!

 Self-driving is the perfect way to explore this region and to spot jaguars in the Pantanal on a budget.
 It’s not only more budget-friendly, but it also allows you to go at your own pace.
-While it is important to realize that visiting the Pantanal is never going to be cheap, by self-driving and organizing your accommodation yourself, you will be able to cut by a few hundred Euros/USD compared to the cheaper yet reliable tours.
-And by more than half compared to the more expensive ones.
+While it is important to realize that visiting the Pantanal is never going to be cheap, by self-driving and organizing your accommodation yourself, you will be able to cut by a few hundred Euros/USD.
+While Pantanal budget tours exist, we found that self-driving and booking budget lodges along the Transpantaneira was even cheaper, giving us more flexibility and control over our itinerary.

 Renting a car in Cuiaba